Hugh Duncan Baillie

-Hugh Duncan Baillie (31 May 1777 – 21 June 1866) was a British army officer, MP and Lord Lieutenant of Ross-shire.
+Hugh Duncan Baillie (31 May 1777 – 21 June 1866) was a British Army officer and politician who served as the Lord Lieutenant of Ross-shire from 1843 to 1866.

 Early life

-He was the second son of Evan Baillie of Dochfour, a prosperous Bristol merchant, and his wife Mary, daughter of Peter Gurley of St Vincent.
+He was the second son of Evan Baillie of Dochfour, a prosperous Scottish merchant based in Bristol, and his wife Mary, daughter of Peter Gurley of St Vincent.
 His brothers were Peter Baillie and James Evan Baillie.
 Hugh succeeded his father in 1835.

 Personal life

 He had married twice: firstly, at the Cape of Good Hope, Elizabeth, the daughter of Rev. Henry Reynett of Goodmans Fields, London (whose grandfather was a Huguenot who had moved from France to Ireland), with whom he had a son and 3 daughters and secondly Mary, the daughter of Thomas Smith of Castleton Hall, Lancashire, with whom he had 3 sons and a daughter.
 He bought the Ross-shire estate of Redcastle from the Trustees of Sir William Fettes after the latter's death in 1836.